acidzebra/cozmo_unleashed/README.md

 As he plays his "needs levels" (internal counters for repair/mood/energy) will go down as his battery levels go down, this in turn will affect his mood and potential actions.

 It also contains a basic scheduler that allows you to set allowed play times during weekdays and weekends.
 Whenever he's in allowed playtime there's a chance he will get off his charger and play.
+The scheduler is disabled by default (see the main cozmo_unleashed file for some variables you can config.

+You will need to install some python modules using pip or pip3, notably Pillow and numpy.